 Clean Dry Lumber

-The Central Transfer Station accepts clean dry lumber for a fee.
+The Central Transfer Station is not currently accepting clean dry lumber.

 Industrial Solid Waste